Ronald Reagan and AIDS: HIV/AIDS

 Acquired immunodeficiency syndrome (AIDS) is a disease characterized by a greatly weakened or destroyed immune system, caused by human immunodeficiency virus (HIV), which attacks the body's immune system.
 AIDS was first identified in mid-1981, as doctors in Los Angeles and New York City noticed a series of clusters of unusual infections, specifically Kaposi's sarcoma and Pneumocystis pneumonia, in sexually active gay men, diseases which are normally only found in immunocompromised patients.
 The disease was initially known as GRID (gay-related immune deficiency), and for a short period as the "4H disease" for "Homosexuals, Heroin addicts, Hemophiliacs and Haitians" as the predominately affected groups.
 As HIV has the ability to infect any person, AIDS had taken over as the term of choice by mid-1982.

 HIV was first identified as the cause of AIDS and isolated in parallel by researchers Luc Montagnier in France and Robert Gallo in the United States in 1983 and 1984.
 Without treatment, HIV is inevitably fatal, with a median survival time of 8–10 years.
-The first treatment for HIV/AIDS, AZT, was not approved by the Federal Drug Administration (FDA) until 1987.
+The first treatment for HIV/AIDS, AZT, was not approved by the Food and Drug Administration (FDA) until 1987.
 In the United States, AIDS disproportionately affected, and continues to affect, members of the LGBTQ community, with gay men and transgender women being the most at risk.